ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 render(my_jinja_string)
 ```

+# Factories

+Inside {l:comp} we find some _jinja factories_.
+These are {l:type factories} constructing subtypes of `Jinja`.
+In other words, are {l:typed functions} taking values into `SUB(Jinja)`, the {l:type} of subtypes of `Jinja`.

 # Highlight

-To conclude, let us say some words on how to improve syntax highlight while working with {l:jinja strings}.
+To conclude, let us talk briefly on how to improve syntax highlight while working with {l:jinja strings}.
 We have two points to consider:
 1. jinja strings are used inside files with Python filetype;
 2. jinja strings use delimiters differing from the standard {jinja} delimiters.

-From the first point, to get a nice highlight one needs to mix both Python and Jinja syntax highlights.
-This can be done by creating a custom filetype or by maintaining the Python filetype and using some regex filtering that includes Jinja highlight precisely for {l:jinja strings}.
+From the first point, to get a nice highlighting one needs to mix both Python and Jinja highlights.
+This can be done by means of creating a custom filetype or by maintaining the Python filetype and using some regex filtering that includes Jinja highlight inside Python highlighting precisely for {l:jinja strings}.

-Since the only non-pythonic feature we need is highlight, the second option is highly preferable.
+Since in {l:comp} the only non-pythonic feature we will need is highlighting, the second option is highly preferable.
 Indeed, notice that {l:jinja strings} are defined as:
 1. Python {p:strings}
 2. prefixed with `jinja`
 3. that contains {jinja} syntax.

 The fact that they are prefixed with a special keyword was introduced precisely to allow an easy parsing of the region that will be highlighted with Jinja syntax.
-Indeed: everything in between `"""jinja` and a triple quotes `"""`.
+Indeed: it is the region in  between a `"""jinja` and a triple quotes `"""`.

-There are multiple solutions to embed syntax of a language inside the syntax of other language by giving certain delimiters, depending of your IDE.
+There are multiple solutions to embed syntax of a language inside the syntax of other language by giving certain delimiters.
+Such solutions depend on the development environment.
 For `vim` you can use [vim-SyntaxRange](https://github.com/inkarkat/vim-SyntaxRange).
-For `neovim`, you can use [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
-For instance, in the case of `vim` with `SyntaxRange`, you can just add the following line to your `.vimrc`:
+For `neovim`, try [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

+In the case of `vim` with `SyntaxRange`, to embed Jinja highlight with the given delimiters you can just add the following line to your `.vimrc`:

 ```vim
 autocmd BufWinEnter,FileType python call SyntaxRange#Include('f"""jinja', '"""', 'jinja', 'NonText')
 ```

-Concerning the second point above, before embedding Jinja syntax inside Python syntax, one first needs to modify the Jinja syntax to highlight the correct delimiters.
+Concerning the second point above, before embedding Jinja syntax inside Python syntax, one first need to modify the Jinja syntax to highlight the correct delimiters.
 For `vim` users, you can use [Vim-Jinja2-Syntax](https://github.com/Glench/Vim-Jinja2-Syntax) with minor modifications.

 # Other Docs